luciusmagn/magnusi.tech/posts/huoh.md

 even though she know she would be broke again quite quickly anyway.
 Horus looked well kempt and didn't look to Neiro like the type to go murdering in a dark alley.

-"Okay, I will show you some pleces, but don't expect much.
+"Okay, I will show you some places, but don't expect much.
 This city is a dangerous shithole.
 Also don't be weird."

 "Alright, you have my word.
 Where do we go?"